taylrfnt/site/content/posts/hello-world.md

 This site will be a place to showcase my various projects and assorted things I find interesting.
 I have no idea how often I will be posting, but expect an assortment of topics and content.

+I am not exactly sure how I should sign this post off, but expect more posts coming in the future!